This Discussion channel is currently closed.

 Default_avatar

-Lynette Taylor almost 6 years ago
+Lynette Taylor over 6 years ago

 I would not recommend issuing this certificate to RES, from England.
 My husband and I are both from Minnesota and this is the area we have spent the majority of 50 plus years.
 After completing education at the UMN and working toward retirement, we chose to make this area our final retirement home because of it's natural beauty, tranquil quiet and gorgeous prairie landscape.
 This area is a pristine and I cannot imagine putting industrial size wind turbines in such a peaceful, populated area.
 We are very concerned about the long term impact these turbines will have on the environment, the high level of noise they generate, and the health of those who live next to them.
 Please consider the majority of people who live here and love this land, not just those few, who will profit from it.